 Senior fellows are expected to situate their research within a broader cultural frame of reference, bringing their perspectives to bear on religious questions facing the wider public.
-They do so in the fellows Seminar, in which they present their work and critically discuss the presentations of other fellows.
+They participate with the Marty Center Junior Fellows in the Fellows Seminar, in which they present their work and critically discuss the presentations of other fellows.

 Senior fellows have access to the University of Chicago library and network.
 Because we are able to offer only limited financial support to senior fellows, applicants must secure any additional needed funding from outside sources.

 Those wishing to apply for status as a senior fellow must submit the following materials by April 8 for appointments the following academic year:

 A letter indicating the proposed period of residence

 A brief statement (not to exceed six double-spaced, typed pages) of research plans